-Introducing Light into a basement
+Introducing light into a basement.

-1. Sun Tunnel
+1. Sun tunnel

-2. Glazed Floor Lights
+2. Glazed floor lights

-Floor lights are usually fixed however Surespan can offer openable floor hatches which can be used for access or ventilation.
-Pair it with a staircase into your garden for easy access to outdoor areas or even access to a pool area above ground from the basement!
+Possibly the most aesthetically pleasing way to get light into the basement, glazed floor lights are recessed glass panes on the floor.
+They can be installed internally or externally and feature double glazed ‘walk on’ glass.
+Floor lights are usually fixed however, Surespan can offer openable floor hatches which can be used for access or ventilation.
+Pair it with a staircase into your garden for easy access to outdoor areas or even access to a pool area above ground from the basement.

-3. Basement or Cellar Access Door
+3. Basement or cellar access door

 Have you considered how best to access the basement or cellar?
 There are a variety of methods for accessing underground areas.
 Recessed floor covers can be gas spring or electrically operated and feature a recess in the lid to accept the surrounding flooring to provide a clean, flush finish that matches the existing floor.
 Chequer plate lids can also be specified for a more industrial look.
 Recessed covers can take a wide variety of flooring infills at a variety of depths.
 They are ideal for accessing areas in smaller spaces such as wine cellar from a kitchen or plant access for boiler work or similar.

-4. Light Wells
+4. Light wells

 Light wells are created when you dig down to basement level from the ground and install a reinforced basement lighting structure freeing up the space to include horizontal lighting such as the sun pipe above or a window.